ikunetwork/WhitePaper/README.md

 ![IRapamycin License Data Stack](https://github.com/ikunetwork/WhitePaper/raw/master/RAP-License-Data-Stack.png)

-In the Rapamycin example, the new data package (formulation + clinical trials) stored on IPFS, hashed, and tokenized as memory - `RST[x]` `RAP-I`.
+In the Rapamycin example, the new data package (formulation + clinical trials) stored on IPFS, hashed, and tokenized as memory - `LIC[x]` `RAP`.
 The data can be licensed by registering a certain threshold of `RAP-I` memory private keys, then utilized in a data package for potential approval.
 See figure H:

 **Figure H: LIC RAP MArket**